SpecFlowOSS/SpecFlowWiki/Using-SpecFlow-with-CodedUI-API.md

 ### Getting SpecFlow to generate the [CodedUITest] attribute with VS2010 and MSTest

 1. Create a new VS project to generate an assembly that contains the following class.
 This will need to have the have a reference to the `TechTalk.SpecFlow.Generator.dll` in the SpecFlow directory.
+If you are using version 1.7 or higher you will also need to add a reference to `TechTalk.SpecFlow.Utils.dll`
 2. Add the following class to your new VS project

+**Specflow version 1.6**
 ```csharp
 namespace My.SpecFlow
 {